monyarm/NovelVM/doc/docportal/other_platforms/ios.rst

 iOS
 ==============

-This page contains all the information you need to get ScummVM up and running on an iOS device.
+This page contains all the information you need to get NovelVM up and running on an iOS device.

-Installing ScummVM
+Installing NovelVM
 =====================
-There are two ways to install ScummVM on an iOS device, and the method you use depends on whether or not the device has custom firmware installed.
+There are two ways to install NovelVM on an iOS device, and the method you use depends on whether or not the device has custom firmware installed.

 Devices without custom firmware
 ************************************

-To installing ScummVM on an iOS device without custom firmware you need to build the app from the source code, and then install it on your device.
+To installing NovelVM on an iOS device without custom firmware you need to build the app from the source code, and then install it on your device.
 While a basic knowledge of the command line would be useful, the following instructions, if followed carefully, can be completed by anyone.

 What you'll need
 ^^^^^^^^^^^^^^^^^^^^

 - A Mac computer with Xcode installed.
 Xcode is a free App, available from the Mac App Store.
 - An Apple Developer account.
 You can sign up for a free account on the `Apple Developer Member Center <https://developer.apple.com/membercenter/>`_ with your Apple ID.
-- The ScummVM `iOS Libraries <https://www.scummvm.org/frs/build/scummvm-ios7-libs-v2.zip>`_ downloaded, and the zip file extracted.
+- The NovelVM `iOS Libraries <https://www.novelvm.org/frs/build/novelvm-ios7-libs-v2.zip>`_ downloaded, and the zip file extracted.

 .. note::

-    If you have a free Apple developer account, each build will only be valid for 7 days, which means you will need to repeat these steps and rebuild ScummVM every week.
+    If you have a free Apple developer account, each build will only be valid for 7 days, which means you will need to repeat these steps and rebuild NovelVM every week.

 Step 1: Setting up the Xcode project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to download the repository containing the code required to build the app.
 The next steps require use of the command line.
 Go to **Applications > Utilities > Terminal** and copy and paste the following, then press :kbd:`return`.
-This downloads (clones) the source code into your Home directory, into a folder called ``scummvm``:
+This downloads (clones) the source code into your Home directory, into a folder called ``novelvm``:

 .. code-block:: bash

-    git clone --depth 1 -b branch-2-2-0 https://github.com/scummvm/scummvm.git
+    git clone --depth 1 -b branch-2-2-0 https://github.com/novelvm/novelvm.git

 .. tip::